 Net loss per common share is calculated in accordance with ASC Topic 260: Earnings Per Share ("ASC 260").
 Basic loss per share is computed by dividing net loss by the weighted average number of shares of common stock outstanding during the period.
 The computation of diluted net loss per share does not include dilutive common stock equivalents in the weighted average shares outstanding as they would be anti-dilutive.
-The Company has 2,700,000 stock warrants at June 30, 2012 and were excluded from the computation of diluted shares outstanding as they would have had an anti-dilutive impact on the Company's net loss.
+The Company has warrants outstanding to purchase 1,500,000 shares of Common Stock at September 30, 2012 and was excluded from the computation of diluted shares outstanding as they would have had an anti-dilutive impact on the Company's net loss.